 (b) Damage Levels.
 The basic damage categories are NO DAMAGE, DAMAGED, DESTROYED, and UNKNOWN.
+However, for targets with cyberspace or space-related equities, a reversible condition may be achieved by DENIED, DISRUPTED, DEGRADED, or DECEIVED.
 Some target type and engagement type combinations have specific or intermediate categories for defining physical damage.
 For example, in buildings, determine LIGHT, MODERATE, and SEVERE DAMAGE by the percent of the target area (building) damaged.
 In contrast, when assessing armored vehicles, use the DAMAGED category.
 See Enclosure H for physical damage category definitions associated with target types.

 (2) Physical Damage Confidence Levels.
 To establish a confidence level for the accuracy of a PDA, use a qualifier.
-The three terms used as qualifiers to identify physical damage confidence are CONFIRMED (≥95 percent confidence), PROBABLE (94 to 50 percent confidence), and POSSIBLE (<50 percent confidence).
+The three terms used as qualifiers to identify physical damage confidence are CONFIRMED (\geq 95 percent confidence), PROBABLE (94 to 50 percent confidence), and POSSIBLE (<50 percent confidence).
 The JFC may provide additional guidance regarding confidence levels.
 It is highly recommended that all groups providing PDAs utilize the approved and standard definitions for confidence level qualifiers.